pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 My bounding algorithm takes a box as input and has three steps:

-1. It will makes sure that every vertices of the diagram is contained inside the box.
+1. It will make sure that every vertices of the diagram is contained inside the box.
 2. Clip every infinite edge.
 3. Close the cells.